cloudera-labs/terraform-cdp-modules/modules/terraform-azure-bastion/README.md

 The [examples](./examples) directory has example Azure Cloud Service Provider deployments for different scenarios:

 * `ex01-minimal_inputs` demonstrates how this module can be used to create a Bastion Host in a Vnet.
-The [terraform-azure-vnet](../../../terraform-azure-vnet/README.md) and [terraform-azure-resource-group](../../../terraform-azure-resource-group/README.md) modules are also used as part of this example.

 The sample `terraform.tfvars.sample` describes the required inputs for the example.